Jung Chan-woo (singer)

-Jung Chan-woo (Korean: 정찬우; born January 26, 1998), better known mononymously as Chanwoo and also known by his stage name Chan, is a South Korean singer, actor and member of South Korean boy group iKon under 143 Entertainment.
+Jung Chan-woo (Korean: 정찬우; born January 26, 1998), better known mononymously as Chanwoo or his stage name Chan, is a South Korean singer and actor.
+He is a member of South Korean boy group iKon under 143 Entertainment.
 He is known for playing the younger counterparts of Lee Minho in both Boys Over Flowers (2009) and The Heirs (2013).

 Biography

 Early life

 Jung Chan-woo was born on January 26, 1998, in Songpa-gu, Seoul, and raised in Yongin, Gyeonggi Province, South Korea.
 In 2006, he appeared in the music video for TVXQ's "Balloons", as the younger Max Changmin.
-In 2008, he appeared in Lost and Found and several subsequent drama series, beginning with The Great King Sejong.
+In 2008, he appeared in Lost and Found and several subsequent drama series, beginning with The Great King, Sejong.
 Jung played the younger version of Lee Min-ho's characters in both Boys Over Flowers and The Heirs.

 2014–present: Mix & Match and iKon

 In late 2014, it was revealed that the YGE trainees from WIN: Who Is Next's Team B would return in another Mnet reality survival program Mix & Match.
 In addition, three new trainees were added to the competition, including Jung.
 The show resulted in the debut of all Team B members alongside Jung as a seven-member lineup under the name iKon.
 The group made their official debut on September 15, 2015, with the pre-release digital single "My Type".

 In July 2018, Jung started his YouTube channel, named "Chan's Life (찬우살이)".

 On September 30, 2021, it was announced that Jung will be continuing his acting career as one of the leads in a rom-com film/drama, titled My Chilling Roommate.
-Kim So-jeong of former girl group GFriend would be his costar.